 The following research on family engagement and family-school-community partnerships is provided to increase understanding of this important field.
-Please click on the research titles below to view the complete article or publication.

 Parent Involvement for Learning: It's a Piece of Cake (2013)

 This paper synthesizes research on parent engagement, using a framework for parents and educators to reflect and take action for school-inspired parent involvement efforts.

 Engaging Parents of Eighth Grade Students in Parent-Teacher Bidirectional Communication (2013)

 Published in the School Community Journal, 22(2), this article describes the development of a classroom-based, low-cost intervention to increase parents' involvement in education.

 How Schools Can Help Underserved Students Succeed (2012)

 Author(s): Quibila A. Divine

 This paper examines the theories of Patricia M. Cunningham and the Four Blocks® Literacy Model she co-developed with Dottie Hall.
 A framework for teaching children to read and write, it also addresses family engagement.

 Parental Relationship Quality and Child Outcomes Across Subgroups (2011)